August 19, 2015

 Type the text on the canvas.
 Your text will appears on the canvas in a rectangular frame.

 We'll use the Scale Tool to adjust the size of the text.
-Select the Scale Tool from the toolbox by clicking the tool icon or else use Tools>Transform Tools>Scale
+Select the Scale Tool from the toolbox (Tools>Transform Tools>Scale)

 The Scale Tool.